Is Dental Insurance Worth It?

-Dentists of Littleton know that their services are not properly covered by insurance.
+Dentists know that their services are not properly covered by insurance.
 In order to stay in business and have a continuous flow of patients, many of them have created various payment plans for long-term patients.

 For example, you can pay in installments for some expensive treatment.
 You will have to pay around 50% of the cost before the treatment, and the rest in staggered payments.